 ABi’s group programs are designed to develop appropriate social interactions whilst learning independent living skills and supporting mainstream involvement.
 The group programs are kept small to ensure your child is getting the most out of each session.
 The current programs that we are able to offer at ABi are:

-Play Therapy group: Our Play Therapy group is for children aged 0-5 and aims to teach early social skills and play skills through developmentally appropriate activities.
+Play Space group: Our Play Therapy group is for children aged 0-6 and aims to teach early social skills and play skills through developmentally appropriate activities.
 Skills addressed include eye contact, imitation, peer interaction and turn taking.
-This program runs weekly throughout the school term.
+This program runs weekly.

 Social Skills: The Social Skills groups at ABi are focused on bringing children of a similar age together and to provide therapy in order to build their social skills to be able to learn how to develop friendships.
 This is encouraged through confidence building, perspective taking, social problem solving, social interaction, turn taking, working together with peers and self-awareness using targeted activities.
 These groups can run for children aged 5-8, 9-12 or 13-17.
 This program runs weekly throughout the school term.